Public-Health-Scotland/technical-docs/Posit Infrastructure/New Posit Environment Quick Start Guide.md

 ---
 ## 6. Configure Git

-Set your Git email and username by running the following commands in the terminal:
+Add your name and email to Git by running the following commands in the terminal:

 git config --global user.email <your email address>
 git config --global user.name <Your full name>